auth0/docs/articles/tokens/jwks.md

 ---
 # JSON Web Key Set (JWKS)

-When creating clients and resources servers (APIs) in Auth0, two algorithms are supported for signing JSON Web Tokens (JWTs): RS256 and HS256.
+When creating clients and resources servers (APIs) in Auth0, two algorithms are supported for signing [JSON Web Tokens (JWTs)](/jwt): **RS256** and **HS256**.
 RS256 generates an asymmetric signature, which means a private key must be used to sign the JWT and a different public key must be used to verify the signature.

 Auth0 uses the [JWK](https://tools.ietf.org/html/rfc7517) specification to represent the cryptographic keys used for signing RS256 tokens.
-This specification defines two high level data structures: JSON Web Key (JWK) and JSON Web Key Set (JWKS).
+This specification defines two high level data structures: **JSON Web Key (JWK)** and **JSON Web Key Set (JWKS)**.
 Here are the definitions directly from the specification:

 > **JSON Web Key (JWK)**
 >